ehalmkro/hive_assignment/README.md

 The initialization will take a while as the server is fetching a lot of rate limited data from the API.
 You can watch your progress with
 `docker logs [container id]`

+After the server has initialized, navigate to `http://[docker-machine ip]:3001`.

 ## Without Docker

 Make sure you have either